 Eric received his Ph.D. in computer science from the University of Maryland, Baltimore County (UMBC), focusing on artificial intelligence and machine learning.
 His dissertation developed methods for selective knowledge transfer between learning tasks and was advised by Marie desJardins.
 At UMBC, he was a member of the Multi-Agent Planning and LEarning (MAPLE) research group and also a part-time instructor.

 Further details are provided in his curriculum vitae.

 My primary research interests are in the areas of artificial intelligence and machine learning, with a focus on the following topics:

-- Lifelong learning of multiple sequential tasks over long time scales,
+- Lifelong learning of multiple consecutive tasks over long time scales,

 - Knowledge transfer between learning tasks, and

 - Interactive AI methods that combine